lizgo99/STOMP-Server-Client-Feed/README.md

 # STOMP Server-Client Feed System

 ## Project Overview
 This project implements a STOMP (Simple Text Oriented Messaging Protocol) messaging system consisting of a server and client.
 The system allows clients to connect to the server, subscribe to topics, publish messages, and receive updates in real-time.
+The main focus is on implementing a reliable communication system for a sports event feed where users can report, subscribe to, and receive game updates across different channels.

 ## Architecture

 ### Server
 - Implemented in Java using Maven
 - Multithreaded TCP server that handles STOMP protocol messages
+- Supports both thread-per-client and reactor (non-blocking I/O) operation modes
 - Manages user connections, subscriptions, and message routing
-- Uses a reactor pattern for non-blocking I/O
+- Implements connection persistence and message delivery guarantees
+- Handles user authentication and channel management

 ### Client
 - Implemented in C++ with Boost libraries
 - Command-line interface for user interaction
 - Handles asynchronous communication with the server
 - Uses Boost.Asio for network communication

-## Technical Stack
-- **Server**: Java 11, Maven
-- **Client**: C++, Boost (System, Thread, Regex, Filesystem)
-- **Protocol**: STOMP 1.2
+- Processes STOMP frames for protocol compliance
+- Supports concurrent message sending and receiving
+- Implements a robust event reporting system for game updates
+- Maintains subscription state across reconnections

 ### Prerequisites